2023 Best Music Bachelor's Degree Schools in District of Columbia

 Read full report on Music at George Washington University

-A rank of #4 on this year’s list means Howard University is a great place for music students working on their bachelor’s degree.
-Located in the large city of Washington, Howard is a private not-for-profit school with a large student population.
+Out of the 4 schools in District of Columbia that were part of this year’s ranking, Howard University landed the # 4 spot on the list.
+Located in the large city of Washington, Howard is a private not-for-profit college with a large student population.

 Full Music at Howard University Report